truecode112/tensorprox/README.md

 ![Tensorprox Architecture](./assets/tensorprox-architecture.svg)

-**Note**: For scalability reasons, access to the tgen machines and King machines must be provided by the miner to the validator via SSH connections.
+**Note**: For scalability reasons, access to the traffic generator and King machines must be provided by the miner to the validator via SSH connections.

 # Scalable and Balanced Network Growth